CaiShilv/Personal-Website/_pages/about.md

 ---

 <br />
+I received a bachelor’s degree from the College of Electrical and Information Engineering, Hunan University, Changsha, China 2018.

-I am a Ph.D. candidate in the Department of Economics, University at Albany, State University of New York.
+I am a Ph.D. candidate in the School of Artificial Intelligence and Automation, Huazhong University of Science and Technology, Wuhan China.

-I am on the job market during the 2023-2024 academic year.
+I am on the job market during the 2024 academic year.

-My main research fields are International Trade, Industrial Organization, and Applied Econometrics.
+My main research fields are image compression and processing, generative models, and software systems.

-Click [here](https://tpeng2023.github.io/tpeng.github.io/assets/files/CV.pdf) for my full CV.
+Click [here](https://caishilv.github.io/shilvcai.github.io/assets/files/CV_Postdoctoral.pdf) for my full CV.

 ## Contact Information

-Email: tpeng2@albany.edu\\
+Email: caishilv@hust.edu.cn; caishilv1024@gmail.com\\
-Mobile: +1 518-605-8727
+Mobile: +86 16602742964